Sakura thought she was out of tears.

 “I apologize for dropping in so unexpectedly,” Giovanni says, voice steady and calming.
 “I’ll only be a few minutes.
 What’s this meeting concerning?”

-Dr. Burnam gets Giovanni up to speed, either unaware of the implications or uncaring.
+It’s Dr. Burnam who speaks first and gets Giovanni up to speed, either unaware of the implications or uncaring.
 She never managed to get a good read on him.

 “Well, that does sound like a frustrating problem.
 What solutions have you proposed so far?”